-After more than six years of service, I recently resigned from an organization which helps survivors of torture and war.
+After more than six years of service, I recently resigned from an organization that helps survivors of torture and war.
 It was a tough decision, and I’m going to miss my students a lot.

 Trauma lives in your skin